 New Voices: Runs Girl

 New Voices highlights six emerging talents each year on granta.com.
 The latest in series is Chinelo Okparanta, who also features in the latest issue of the magazine, Exit Strategies, with ‘America’.
 Below is her story ‘Runs Girl’, which tells of a young Nigerian girl, Ada, as she nurses her sick mother and looks for a way to make ends meet.
-Tomorrow we will be publishing an interview with Chinelo about the writers who have inspired her and the current crisis in Nigeria.
+You can also read an interview with Chinelo about the writers who have inspired her and the current crisis in Nigeria.

 Photo by Genista.